cnnrbrn/noroff-javascript-2-content/module-3/ma.md

 If validation passes, make a request to your local Strapi API to login.

 If the login is successful, store the returned JWT in localStorage and redirect to another page.
-It doesn't matter what page you redirect to.
+It doesn't matter which page you redirect to.

 If the login is not successful, display a message indicating that to the user.